Deploying a microservice to Kubernetes using Open Liberty Operator

 Installing the Operator

-Before you can deploy your microservice, you must install the Open Liberty Operator.
-You should read the official installation document on the GitHub repository.
+Before you can deploy your microservice, you must install the cert-manager and the Open Liberty Operator.
+For more information, see the installation instructions.

 Custom Resources extend the Kubernetes API and enhance its functionality.